DaoCloud/.github/profile/README.md

 **English** | [中文](https://github.com/DaoCloud/.github/blob/main/profile/README_zh.md)

+The [**d.run**](https://d.run/) Open Source Community is the collective name for the following open source projects.
+All of these projects are actively applied in the d.run platform to support its architecture, scalability, and innovation.

 ### [CNCF Projects](https://www.cncf.io/sandbox-projects/) (co-)founded by DaoCloud
 - [spiderpool](https://github.com/spidernet-io/spiderpool): Underlay and RDMA network solution of the Kubernetes, for bare metal, VM and any public cloud
 - [hwameistor](https://github.com/hwameistor/hwameistor): Hwameistor is an HA local storage system for cloud-native stateful workloads.